DavesCodeMusings/raspberry-cobbler/docs/phase7.md

 We'll wipe out the old information and create new, empty files.
 Using tools like _adduser_ and _passwd_ will take care of adding the account information in the right places.
 But, we will need to set the permissions on _/etc/shadow_ so only _root_ can read it.

-The following commands create the files.
+The following commands recreate the files and add shadow password storage.

 ```
 ~ # > /etc/passwd